 Where is the Bracebridge Dinner?

-The Bracebridge Dinner is held annually in The Majestic Yosemite Hotel Dining Room.
-The Majestic Yosemite Hotel (formerly the Ahwahnee) is located in the Yosemite Valley within Yosemite National Park at the following address: 1 Ahwahnee Drive, Yosemite National Park, California 95389
+The Bracebridge Dinner is held annually in The Ahwahnee hotel’s dining room.
+The Ahwahnee is located in the Yosemite Valley within Yosemite National Park at the following address: 1 Ahwahnee Drive, Yosemite National Park, California 95389

 When is the Bracebridge Dinner?

-While traditionally done on Christmas Eve or Christmas Day, the dinner is now offered on several dates within the month of December.
-In 2018, the Bracebridge Dinner will be held at 6pm on December 10, 12, 14, 16, 18, 20 & 22.
+While it was traditionally performed just once on Christmas Eve or Christmas Day, the dinner is now offered on several dates within the month of December.

 How Can I Attend?